JochenFM/MS3_VideoLibrary/README.md

 ## Context

 With the cancellation of virtually all in-person acacdemic conferences, symposia and workshops during the pandemic, presentations and other scholarly contributions have been delivered online, via Zoom and similar software programs, leaving behind a growing video database.
-This video library intends to capture some of that precious knowledge by enabling users to store, retrieve, search, update, and delete recorded presentations.
+This video library intends to capture some of these precious recordings by enabling users to store, retrieve, search, update, and delete them.
 For practical reasons, its main focus is the History of science and technology, a field I am also most familiar with. *Wunderkammer* in my title, which literally means Cabinet of Wonder, but is better known as cabinet of curiosities in English, reflects that focus. *Wunderkammern* emerged in the 16th century and - mainly formed by members of the merchant class and early practitioners of science - were a collection of notable objects, similar to modern museums.
-Some of them also served as entertainment, and similarly, this project intends to build a collection, not of corals, bones, or plant specimen but of history of science talks, symposia, and workshop presentations.
+Some of them also served as entertainment, and inspired by that use and purpose, this project intends to build a collection, not of corals, bones, or plant specimen, but of history of science talks, symposia, and workshop presentations.
-From what I gather from discussions in the relevant online communities, there is a real need to collect and make available this archive at a single online space, for scholars to watch and learn, but also to order, store and retrieve content at their convenience.
+From what I gather from discussions among historians of science in the relevant online communities and elsewhere, there is a real need to collect and make available this archive at a single online space, for scholars to watch and learn, but also to store, order and retrieve content at their convenience.
 However, it is not only scholars who can benefit from this project, but also the wider interested public, which - with the turn to the digital format - has generally been more involved in a hitherto traditionally closed academic space.
 The project is developed in that spirit of greater accessibility, and aims to address everyone with an interest in the wonders of the history of science.